 Dr. Susan Audino, Principal, S. A. Audino & Associates

 Dr. Audino is a chemist/chemometrician and independent consultant to chemical and biological laboratories.
 She is highly visible in the cannabis industry as a leader for the development of official and consensus test methods and member of expert review panels.
 She also serves as scientific advisor to multiple cannabis testing laboratories, private and non-profit cannabis organizations, and state regulatory bodies.

-Andrew Brisbo, Executive Director, Marijuana Regulatory Agency, State of Michigan
+Senior Representative, Marijuana Regulatory Agency, State of Michigan, Marijuana Act.

 Joe Devlin, Senior VP, Ikanik Farms and Former Chief of Cannabis Policy for Sacramento

 Joseph M. Devlin is the Senior Vice President of Market Development & External Affairs at Ikänik Farms®.
 Prior to joining Ikanik, Joe created and then led California’s first municipal office for regulating cannabis.
 Under his leadership as Chief of Cannabis Policy and Enforcement, the City of Sacramento became a national leader, pioneering industry best practices on social responsibility, security, equity and more.
 Joe has over 20 years of public policy experience, including tenures with California State Legislature as well as local government.